Skip to content

 Endpoint response logs

-Endpoint response logs include the data returned by the backend integration including the status code, headers body, and Integration latency.
+Endpoint response logs include the data that the backend integrations returns, including the status code, headers, body, and Integration latency.

 Method response logs

-Method response logs includes the headers and body sent to the client after the transformation.
+Method response logs include the headers and body sent to the client after the transformation.

 Important: API Gateway limits log events to 1024 bytes.
-Log events larger than 1024 bytes, such as request and response bodies, are truncated by API Gateway before submission to CloudWatch logs.
+API Gateway truncates log events larger than 1024 bytes, such as request and response bodies, before the logs are submitted to CloudWatch logs.

 Related information

-How can I troubleshoot missing CloudWatch logs for API Gateway REST APIs?
+How do I troubleshoot missing CloudWatch logs for API Gateway REST APIs?

-Setting up CloudWatch logging for a REST API in API Gateway
+Set up CloudWatch logging for REST APIs in API Gateway